-The components we used in this article only deviate from our official 2015 Reference system in motherboard.
-We swapped out the reference system's 10.5"-deep MSI X99S XPower AC for a standard ATX (9.6") model: the X99S Gaming 7.
+The system we used in this article only deviates from our official 2015 Reference article in motherboard.
+We had to swap out the standard EATX MSI X99S XPower AC for a slightly smaller ATX model: the X99S Gaming 7.

 Test System Components

 To facilitate identical cooling on differently-sized motherboards, we're downsizing from Noctua’s huge NH-D15 to its NH-U12S.
 Though the smaller dimensions could solve fitment issues with some hardware combinations, cooling our overclocked Core i7-5930K is more challenging for its single-tower sink and one fan.

 We’ve also transitioned from a noisy blower-style graphics cooler to an axial fan model from Gigabyte.
 The GV-N970G1 Gaming-4GD keeps its GPU exceptionally cool at reduced noise, while dumping its heat directly into the case.

 Power comes from the 80 PLUS Platinum-rated Dark Power Pro 10 850W by be quiet!

 |Prime95 v27.9||64-bit executable, Small FFTs, 11 threads|